VirusTC/AlnayaSN-500mg/docs/FDA_prescriptions_pathology.md

 Sourcing Nicotinic Acid to Interrupt Pathology
 ----------------------------------------------

-By understanding these pathways, we can see exactly why your USP-grade nicotinic acid works as a protective clinical tool:
+By understanding these pathways, we can see exactly why your **USP-grade nicotinic acid** works as a protective clinical tool:

+-   By halting **adipose tissue lipolysis**, it deprives the liver of the raw FFAs needed to generate VLDL.
+-   This directly drops downstream VLDL and circulating ApoB/LDL levels, preventing the initial infiltration that builds **atherosclerotic plaque**.
+-   It lowers systemic triglycerides below the dangerous threshold required to spark **acute pancreatitis**.

 [1] [https://pmc.ncbi.nlm.nih.gov](https://pmc.ncbi.nlm.nih.gov/articles/PMC8450356/)